OH2021/OH2021/README.md

 ## 👨‍💻 About Me

-I'm a frontend development student based in Oslo 🇳🇴 with a strong interest in building clean, responsive and user-friendly web experiences.
+I'm a frontend development student based in Oslo 🇳🇴 with an interest in building responsive and user-friendly web experiences.

-I enjoy turning ideas into interactive interfaces and continuously improving both my technical skills and design sense.

 - 🎓 Studying Frontend Development at Noroff
 - 🌍 Based in Oslo
-- 💡 Passionate about UI, UX & accessibility
-- 📚 Currently learning React & deeper JavaScript concepts
+- 💡 I'm into computers, fitness and travel
+- 📚 Currently working on my portfolio and any other projects that comes my way
-- 🎤 Fun fact: I love karaoke (yes, even the high notes 😄)
+- 🎤 Fun fact: I love karaoke
-- 🧠 Growth mindset: Always learning, always building
+- 💼 Actively building projects to prepare for a frontend career

 ---